View of main entrance from 125th Street

 The Studio Museum in Harlem is the nexus for artists of African descent locally, nationally, and internationally and for work that has been inspired and influenced by black culture.
 It is a site for the dynamic exchange of ideas about art and society.

-Now in its 50th year, the Studio Museum is planning for a new era of institutional growth that will be marked by a new home designed by Sir David Adjaye The new building will provide the home from which artists, curators and educators will generate the next 50 years of ideas and activities, including expanded internationally renowned exhibitions and signature Artist-in-Residence program; a significantly larger collection, expanded scholarship including publications and catalytic training programs for curators and educators, an enhanced inclusive visitor experience.
+Now in its 50th year, the Studio Museum is ushering in a new era of institutional growth in a building designed by Adjaye Associates with Executive Architects Cooper Robertson.
+The new building, which opened in late 2025, provides a home from which artists, curators and educators will generate the next 50 years of ideas and activities, including expanded internationally renowned exhibitions and its signature Artist-in-Residence program, a significantly larger collection, expanded scholarship including publications and catalytic training programs for curators and educators, and an enhanced inclusive visitor experience.

 AK Cultural Planning developed a ten-year financial model and organizational growth strategy, including: